Hellblazer: Garth Ennis (#41–50, #52–83, #129–133)

 The next major arc, "Fear and Loathing" (issues 62–67), covers a high point of John's personal life, with his relationship with Kit going well, and a 40th birthday party where his friends Ellie, Zatanna, and the Swamp Thing attend, and use their various abilities to create a large quantity of Bushmills whiskey and marijuana.
 The story then takes him to his lowest point, through his dealings with the National Front, their threats towards Kit, and her leaving him to return to Ireland.
 Following this, John is defeated, and lives homeless on the streets, drinking to forget his life.
 This remains the case until the King of the Vampires hunts him out, and is poisoned by his demon blood, leaving him out in the sun at dawn, killing him.
 Following his recovery, the storyline "Damnation's Flame" (Issues #72–77) follows a trip to the US, where Constantine is put into an alternative America by his old adversary Papa Midnite, a Vodun shaman.
-He is accompanied by the spirit of JFK, who has to hold his brain in place from his infamous wound.
+He is accompanied by the spirit of John F. Kennedy,.
 He eventually learns how to escape, shortly before running into the First of the Fallen, in the guise of Abraham Lincoln.
 There then follows a small break where he meets the spirit of a dead friend in Dublin, offering some closure to his recent problems.
-Ennis' run ends with "Rake at the Gates of Hell", a story which finally brings together the racism storyline, with riots in Mile End, echoing the real-life Brixton and Broadwater Farm riots in London, the revenge attempt of the First of the Fallen, started in "Dangerous Habits", and the end of John's relationship with Kit Ryan.
+Ennis' run ends with "Rake at the Gates of Hell", a story which finally brings together the racism storyline, with riots in Mile End; the revenge attempt of the First of the Fallen, started in "Dangerous Habits"; and the end of John's relationship with Kit Ryan.
 John's eventual Pyrrhic victory leaves this run with closure, and a relatively clean slate for a new writer to take over.